hadrizi/lcl/README.md

 #### Comparison
 - `0` is `false`
-- anything not equal to 0 is considered true
+- anything not equal to 0 is considered `true`, below operations push `1` if true

 | Keyword | Description |
 | ---     | ---         |